Darondeau-Pragacz formulas in complex cobordism: Notation and conventions

 \subsection{Complex cobordism theory}

-$MU^{*}(-)$ is a generalized cohomology theory associated to the {\it Milnor-Thom spectrum} $MU$ (for a detailed account of the complex cobordism theory, readers are referred to e.g., Adams \cite{Adams1974}, Ravenel \cite{Ravenel2004}, Stong \cite[Chapter VII]{Stong1968}, Wilson \cite{Wilson1982}).
+$MU^{*}(-)$ is a generalized cohomology theory associated with the {\it Milnor--Thom spectrum} $MU$ (for a detailed account of the complex cobordism theory, readers are referred to e.g., Adams \cite{Adams1974}).
 According to Quillen \cite[Proposition 1.2]{Quillen1971}, for a manifold $X$, $MU^{q}(X)$ can be identified with the set of {\it cobordism classes} of {\it proper}, {\it complex-oriented} maps of dimension $-q$.
-Thus a map of manifolds $f: Z \longrightarrow X$, which is complex-oriented in the sense of Quillen, determines a class denoted by $[Z \overset{f}{\rightarrow} X]$, or simply $[Z]$ in $MU^{q}(X)$.
+Thus, a map of manifolds $f: Z \longrightarrow X$, which is complex-oriented in the sense of Quillen, determines a class denoted by $[Z \overset{f}{\rightarrow} X]$, or simply $[Z]$ in $MU^{q}(X)$.
 The coefficient ring of this theory is given by $MU^{*} := MU^{*}(\mathrm{pt})$, where $\mathrm{pt}$ is a space consisting of a single point.
-With this geometric interpretation of $MU^{*}(X)$, the {\it Gysin map} can be defined as follows (see Quillen \cite[1.4]{Quillen1971}): For a proper complex-oriented map $g: X \longrightarrow Y $ of dimension $d$, the Gysin map
+With this geometric interpretation of $MU^{*}(X)$, the {\it Gysin map} can be defined as follows: For a proper complex-oriented map $g: X \longrightarrow Y $ of dimension $d$, the Gysin map

 is defined by sending the cobordism class $[Z \overset{f}{\rightarrow} X]$ into the class $[Z \overset{g \circ f}{\rightarrow} Y]$.